juancarlospaco/nim4py/README.md

 - Fails to find the stdlib folder ?.

 Use full path to the stdlib folder, it wont expand stuff like `~`, etc.

-- Why not PIP ?.

-Should be possible to install via Python PIP, but I dont know how to patch the file that needs to be patched from PIP, so for now it requires compiling with `nim` compiler.
-Pull Request welcome.

 - Whats NimScript ?.